rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 Ack Num       1
 ```

-whippoorwill has asked for the document "index.html" and rackspace has
+whippoorwill has asked for the document "index.html" and Rackspace has
 responded with an acknowledgement.
-Next, rackspace will begin to send
+Next, Rackspace will begin to send
 the page.

 ```